Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 Once it has finished installing RVM and Ruby 1.9.2, we will go ahead and install Phusion Passenger.

 <% code do %>
-gitpusshuten passenger install to staging
+heavenly passenger install to staging
 <% end %>

 You will be prompted to with a choice of either the NginX or the Apache2 web server.
 We will go with NginX.
 So, select NginX and wait for it to finish.
 Once it finishes, it will go ahead and configure your NginX configuration file for your so you get an easy way of managing your vhosts without having to manually ssh into the server every time.
 Also, it will create an NginX vhost on your local machine in `Rails.root/.gitpusshuten/nginx/staging.vhost`.
 We will get back to shortly.